authentication key generation, management and conversion

 ssh-agent [-c | -s] -k

-for authentication when logging in to other machines using ssh(1).
+Outputs private keys used for public key authentication used when logging in to other machines using ssh.

-The agent initially does not have any private keys.
-Keys are added using ssh(1) (see AddKeysToAgent in ssh_config(5) for
+Keys are added or removed using ssh-add (see AddKeysToAgent in ssh_config(5) for details) ssh-add(1).

 | default |

-libraries that do not match the whitelist will be refused.
-See PATTERNS in ssh_config(5) for a description of
+PKCS#11 libraries that do not match the whitelist will be refused.
+See PATTERNS in ssh_config(5) for pattern-list syntax.

 | Generate C-shell commands on stdout. default if SHELL looks like it's a csh style of shell.